nx-squeezer/squeezer/packages/workspace/src/generators/renovate/README.md

 You can find an example configuration [here](https://github.com/nx-squeezer/squeezer/blob/main/renovate.config.js) and GitHub workflow [here](https://github.com/nx-squeezer/squeezer/blob/main/.github/workflows/renovate.yml).

-For Nx projects it is recommended to use the default preset and Nrwl workspace.
+For Nx projects it is recommended to use the default preset and Nx monorepo.

 This schematic will: